A kg of beef for a maund of paddy!

 "Rather than selling paddy at markets, we should have sold them from the fields before harvesting.
 We would at least make Tk 1,000 per maund," said Ebadullah, another farmer.

-Mofiz Nia of Bhangnati village was seen taking his paddy elsewhere from the market.
+Mofiz Mia from Bhangnati village was taking his paddy elsewhere from the market.

 Asked why he did not sell his produce, he said, "I cultivate the BD-28 paddy variety.
 Traders here are offering me Tk 900 per maund, which is too low.
 So, I am going to another market hoping to get better offers."